-Attend compliance training or document that they have received training prior to lease up;

-- Management agents must demonstrate that they have received Fair Housing training; - Accept the Common Rental Application for Housing in Vermont; - Provide project and vacancy information and participate in VHFA's Directory of Affordable Housing (DOARH); - Management Agents must provide notice of available units to local and regional organizations providing services to the homeless; - The owner and/or management agent is required to have a lease with a minimum term of six months, and this lease must contain an addendum to address the Violence Against Women Act; and - The owner/manager shall not discriminate against voucher holders or refuse to lease a rental unit to a household solely because of the household's participation in a Section 8 tenant-based program.
+- Attend compliance training or document that they have received training prior to lease up; - Management agents must demonstrate that they have received Fair Housing training, regularly research and monitor Underserved and Historically Marginalized Populations in the primary market service area, and actively advertise and conduct outreach to underserved populations; - Accept the Common Rental Application for Housing in Vermont; - Provide project and vacancy information and participate in VHFA's Directory of Affordable Housing (DOARH); - Management Agents must provide notice of available units to local and regional organizations providing services to the homeless; - The owner and/or management agent is required to have a lease with a minimum term of six months - The owner and/or management agent is required to adhere to the Violence Against Women Act (VAWA).
+Information for compliance with VAWA can be found in the Compliance Manual on the VHFA website; and, - The owner/manager shall not discriminate against voucher holders or refuse to lease a rental unit to a household solely because of the household's participation in a Section 8 tenant-based program.